 For a taste of popular culture, join Hassle Free Tours on their full-day Lord of the Rings: Edoras Tour.
-Travel by 4WD bus to Mt Potts High Country station — home of Mt Sunday, which served as the Rohan capital of Edoras in the second and third Lord of the Rings films.
-Enjoy a picnic lunch before taking an optional short hike to the summit of Mt Sunday for the stunning mountain vistas.
+Travel by 4WD bus to Mount Potts High Country Station — home to Mount Sunday, which served as the Rohan capital of Edoras in the second and third Lord of the Rings films.
+Enjoy a picnic lunch before taking an optional short hike to the summit of Mount Sunday for the stunning vistas.

 With its pretty Spanish Mission style architecture, New Regent Street is a great spot to eat.